rsdoiel/antenna/planet.md

 ---

-## US set back Iran nuclear programme by months - sources
+## As it happened: Israel told to calm down amid ceasefire

 date: 2025-06-24, from: RTÉ News

-Follow live developments as some NATO members called on Iran to come to the negotiating table with a fragile ceasefire with Israel appearing to hold.
+Read back through all the latest developments on the day US President Donald Trump told Israel to calm down amid reports of possible violations of a US-proposed ceasefire with Iran.

 <br>